cs4241-19a/a1-gettingstarted/README.md

 - Added a schedule planner for me to record my daily activities with a table using the `<table>` tag

 > **JavaScript animation**
-- created a moving division with javascript
+- created a moving division with javascript, controlled by a button "move Right"

 ### Design Achievements
 - **Used the Roboto Font from Google Fonts**: I used Merriweather as the font for the headings in my site and Open Sans for the main text.